A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Gravitational lensing mass modeling

 Combining these different selections, we obtain a catalog totalling 504 cluster member galaxies across the \textit{Gemini-N} and HST fields-of-view, 67 of which have spectroscopic redshifts.
+A table of cluster members is available in the online supplementary material of this paper.
 The new cluster member sample confirms that the eastern structure of the cluster has two BCGs separated by 0.61\arcmin\ (0.21\,Mpc).
 The RELICS BCG of MACS0600, which we will denominate `South BCG' in accordance with the nomenclature adopted in section~\ref{sec:data}, is separated by 2.88\arcmin\ (0.97\,Mpc) from the cluster's BCG (`BCG1').
 The brightest galaxy in the western clump (`West BCG') is separated by 2.15\arcmin\ (0.72\,Mpc) from BCG1 and by 1.21\arcmin\ (0.41\,Mpc) from the South BCG.
 Interestingly, there is an extremely bright galaxy, the second brightest of our whole sample, in the north-eastern corner of the GMOS field-of-view (about 2.8\arcmin\ or 0.9\,Mpc from BCG1) which also seems to present an overdensity of cluster members around it (see Fig.~\ref{fig:crit-curves}), suggesting an additional sub-clump in the north-east.
 Since we do not have any SL constraints close to that area (see section~\ref{sec:multiple_images} and Fig.~\ref{fig:multiple-images}), our SL model will not be able to well constrain its mass distribution.
 The cluster galaxy distribution does however suggest there to be even more extended structures to the cluster than visible in the GMOS imaging though, which we will discuss further in section~\ref{sec:large-scale-structure}.
 The positions of these BCGs are shown in Fig.~\ref{fig:crit-curves} and their properties summarized in Tab.~\ref{tab:cluster_members}.